Go to Reviews.org US Edition

-The ninth instalment of the epic Fast & Furious series is just a few short months away, and fans got their first look during the Super Bowl with this killer (and pretty damn long) trailer.
+The ninth installment of the epic Fast & Furious series is just a few short months away, and fans got their first look during the Super Bowl with this killer (and pretty damn long) trailer.
 Set after the events of The Fate of the Furious, F9 sees Dominic Toretto pitted against his younger brother Jakob, a hitman working with their old enemy, Cipher.
-It’s scheduled for a cinema release on May 28.
+It's scheduled for a cinema release on May 28.

 The entire Fast & Furious series is pretty ubiquitous across most streaming services (Netflix, Stan and Prime Video), however, the only streaming service with every single film (including the most recent Fate of the Furious) is Binge.

 Raya and the Last Dragon Super Bowl trailer

 500 years after the dragons bravely sacrificed themselves to save humanity from evil monsters known as the Druun, the world of Kumandra once again faces their enemy, but this time, there are no dragons to help them - except one.
 It's up to Raya, a lone warrior, and her companion Tuk Tuk to track down this last remaining dragon in order to fend off the Druun once and for all.